Skip to content Skip to footer

 The total prize fund for this category is approximately £20,000.
 The winning work will receive:

-– £2,000 for the copyright owner of the original work (either the author or the publishing house).
+– £2,000 for the author of the winning work only.

 – £2,000 for the winning translator/s plus the cost of the translation itself, based on the pricing approved by the Society of Authors in the United Kingdom, currently £100 per thousand words for prose and for poetry a £1.10 per line with a minimum of £35 per poem.

-Authors Category
+2- Authors Category

 “Prize for Unpublished Arabic Literary Work”.